henrik/octopress/source/_posts/2015-10-10-how-to-expect-to-in-elixir.markdown

 That doesn't look like Elixir!

-ESpec's `expect` function actually returns a tuple containing the argument: something like `{Expect, pet}`.
-If we make that replacement, we get
+ESpec's `expect` function actually returns a tuple like `{Expect, pet}`, containing a module name and the argument.
+So we effectively have

 ``` elixir
 {Expect, pet}.to be("Cat")